For most of us, story and narrative are the same, interchangeable.

 Here is why this matters in the context of business strategy.

 You can have a great story about your business, and that’s nice.
 But who cares, really?
-Fine, put into on the about page of your website.
+Fine, put it on the about page of your website.

 If you have a narrative, you make people do impossible things to get your product.
 They will “almost die” for it.